Protecting Crops Reducing Crop Protection's Environmental Impact

 At Bayer we have seen the impact that innovation can bring.
 Despite our market leadership, Bayer’s environmental impact of crop protection is already exceptionally low and we will reduce it further.

-A data-driven approach to reducing environmental impact
+A data-driven approach to reducing environmental impact of crop protection

 There is no one-size-fits-all solution in agriculture, and what works for one grower may not work for another.
 We will partner with growers in the countries and crops where we can have the greatest impact to optimize their entire integrated crop management approach.
 With our ever-expanding set of tools driven by our innovation pipeline, we partner with growers to select crop protection solutions tailored to their farms that both add value and reduce the environmental impact of their operations.
 To achieve our commitment, we are: